PacMenOrganizationLLC/Harness/pacmen_proposal.md

   - Work on individual branches
   - Pull requests: We will utilize Trunk-based development and merge small, frequent updates to the core “trunk”/main branch.
 Merge as often as possible with tests passing and code compiling.
 If you make a request that doesn't compile you must bring snacks to the next team meeting.
   - Merging pull requests: someone else must review and merge your request.
-  - Setup and manage tasks, todo list, story points, etc.
+  - Backlog: setup and manage tasks, todo list, story points, etc.
     - Columns: To Do, In Progress, Blocked, Review, Done
 - Testing
   - Test backend